 The PD: The licensee’s failure to implement the required controls for a direct CDA as required by regulatory requirements or self-imposed standards.

-Minor if: Upon assessment, the CDA met the criteria for an indirect CDA in accordance with NEI 13-10 and all the required baseline controls were in place for an indirect CDA.
+Minor if: Upon reassessment, the CDA met the criteria for an indirect CDA in accordance with NEI 13-10 and all the required baseline controls were in place for an indirect CDA.
 The PD can also be minor if the CDA met the criteria for an indirect CDA in accordance with NEI 13-10 and alternate controls were in place that were commensurate to the required baseline controls.

-MTM if: .
+MTM if: If the required baseline controls for an indirect CDA were not in place, or the required Appendix D & E security controls were not in place for a direct CDA, or adequate alternate security controls were not in place for either indirect or direct CDA.

 Example 11.b NEI 08-09, Appendix D, Section 1.17 – Wireless Access Restrictions